nikolafon/coinsack/README.md

  * Overview of previous transactions.
  * Offline and online wallet backup support and possibility to choose your backup strategy.
  * Synchronization between different devices.
- * Crypto currencies market capitalization, current prices and trends.
+ * Crypto currencies market capitalization, current prices and trends with graphical representation.

- * Graphical representation of different crypto currencies price trends.
+ Project is in early stages of development.